Canine Epilepsy – The Heartbreak

 - If you breed dogs, DO NOT breed epileptic dogs.
 DO NOT breed dogs who have produced epileptic offspring.
 Period.
 I hope that is clear enough.

-2. If you are a puppy buyer, PLEASE do your research on the breeder you are considering.
+- If you are a puppy buyer, PLEASE do your research on the breeder you are considering.
 Ask about incidence of canine epilepsy in that breeder’s lines.
 Contact owners of dogs from that breeder for a reference and to verify health and temperament of their puppies.
 For additional guidance on this point, read Top 7 Questions To Ask A Breeder When Buying A Puppy and Selecting A Dog Breeder?
 10 Things To Consider Before You Tie The Knot!
+And because I know so many people have trouble resisting the allure of puppy powers, unable to bridge the gap between desire and reason, read this BEFORE you select a breeder or choose a puppy!
+Buying a Puppy: The Gap Between Desire and Reason

 Canine Epilepsy Resources